maxzod/maxzod/README.md

 # Hi there 👋

-- 🔭 I’m currently looking for a job as flutter Developer (Remotely)
-- 🌱 I’m currently learning automation testing with flutter
+- 🌱 I’m currently learning automation testing with Flutter
 - 💬 Ask me about [Dart, Flutter, Laravel]
 - 📫 How to reach me: ...